origin1tech/pargv/README.md

 ### Logger

 There's a handy logger built in for simple tasks.
-It has 4 methods error, warn, info, debug.
-It can be configured in your options when calling .configure().
+It has 6 methods error, warn, info, debug, write and exit.
+See options for configurations.
 By default the log level is 3 or "info".
-Set "logLevel" to change the level allowed or set "colors" in your options to false to disable colors.
+Set ".logLevel" to change the level allowed or set "colors" in your options to false to disable colors.
 You can also set "logCallback" which is called on message logged.
 This is useful for writing the log message to file or other.

+The logger does not attempt to be a full blown solution rather is designed to handle simple logging tasks for a CLI without the need for another dependency.
+That said it works perfectly fine.

 ```js
 pargv.log.warn('the command %2 is not valid', pargv.cmd);